 Where Did The Rings of Power Film?

-Filming for the first eight-episode season took place in New Zealand (the same spot where the movies filmed), so you know there will be some continuity in the overall look.
+Filming for the first eight-episode season took place in New Zealand (the same spot where the original movies were filmed, of course), so you know there will be some continuity in the overall look.
 Filming kicked off in February 2020 and finally wrapped in August 2021 following a COVID-related pause.

 Where Does The Rings of Power Take Place?